ryan-moreno/BMI_775_project/README.md

 - Bulk cell line gene networks
   - aggregates data across all cells in a cell line
   - identifies universal processes for the cell line
+  - Differential analysis focuses on differential regulation but not variation in the graph structure
 - Cell line characteristic-specific gene networks
   - separate cells with specific characteristics (ex: bulk RNA-seq data collected separately for sensitive vs resistant)
 - Precision matrix: inverse of covariance matrix